vijay-prema/asusctl-argos/README.md

 ## Possible Issues
 Right now I have not found any issues on my PC but please be aware this script relies on some hardcoded aspects which may require adjustment on some hardware or with some older or future versions of asusctl and supergfxctl.

-Terminal substrings and the `tr` command are used to extract the battery percentage so if this changes then these need to be adjusted.
+Terminal substrings and the `tr` command are used to extract the current battery charge limit and CPU profile, so if the input text changes then these need to be adjusted.

 On some laptops, the available profiles for GPU and CPU setting may be different to what is hardcoded, these can be discovered on your PC using the `asusctl profile -l` and `supergfxctl -s` commands.